AmishaSomaiya/Machine-Learning/README.md

 - Principal Component Analysis
 - Comparison of execution times using native python and Numpy vector form
 - Empirical study of Central Limit Theorem in code
-- simCLR self-implementation with DCL Loss
+- simCLR implementation with DCL Loss